Cover letter

 4. Sign your cover letter.

-As you can see in all of our cover letter templates, we include a signature at the bottom.
+As you can see in all of our resume cover letter examples, we include a signature at the bottom.
 You’re not actually going to have to print these off and sign them.
 Instead, you can easily create the illusion of a signature by using a script font.

 cover letter template - sign your cover letter